Hajibabaei-Lab/MetaWorks-2.0/README.md

 *NEW* We added answers to some [frequently asked questions (FAQs)](https://terrimporter.github.io/MetaWorksSite/faq) about MetaWorks and data analysis to the [MetaWorks website](https://terrimporter.github.io/MetaWorksSite).

+For the control-node API and web UI that can launch ESV/OTU runs via conda, Docker, or Apptainer on a single node, see `docs/REMOTE_API_UI.md`.

 ## How to cite

 If you use this dataflow or any of the provided scripts, please cite the MetaWorks paper: